JuliaLang/julia/doc/src/manual/functions.md

 end
 ```

-Observe, that this definition calls another method of `Date` function that takes one argument
+Observe, that this definition calls another method of the `Date` function that takes one
-of `UTInstant{Day}` type.
+argument of type `UTInstant{Day}`.

-With this definition, the function can be called with either one, two or three arguments, and
+With this definition, the function can be called with either one, two or three arguments,
-`1` is automatically passed when any of the arguments is not specified:
+and `1` is automatically passed when only one or two arguments is specified:

 ```jldoctest
 julia> using Dates